rshn1994/Enterprise_Data_Science/README.md

 * To implement to a dynamic COVID-19 dashboard using (CRISP-DM) industry standard
 * To implement a SIR Model to generate COVID infection statistics

-FTo implement the dynamic dashboard, we need to understand the following:
+In order to implement the dynamic dashboard, we need to understand the following:

 * Business understanding (what is our goal)
 * Data Understanding (where do we get data and cleaning of data)